github/docs/content/codespaces/codespaces-reference/allowing-your-codespace-to-access-a-private-image-registry.md

 ## Accessing images stored in other container registries

 If you are accessing a container image from a registry that isn't {% data variables.product.prodname_dotcom %} Container Registry, {% data variables.product.prodname_codespaces %} checks for the presence of three secrets, which define the server name, username, and personal access token (PAT) for a container registry.
-If these secrets are found, {% data variables.product.prodname_codespaces %} will make the registry available inside your codespace.
+If these secrets are found, {% data variables.product.prodname_github_codespaces %} will make the registry available inside your codespace.

 - `<*>_CONTAINER_REGISTRY_SERVER`
 - `<*>_CONTAINER_REGISTRY_USER`